Supplement to Propositional Attitude Reports

 Are belief attributions metaphysically de re?
+While it seems clear that a sentence like (5) is metaphysically de re with respect to Sally, is there also a sense in which it is metaphysically de re with respect to Bill, the object of Sally’s belief?
 And how does our third conception of the de re relate to the other two conceptions introduced earlier?
 The answers to these questions differ depending on the theory of belief attributions one adopts.

 Suppose that an attribution is metaphysically de re with respect to o.
 Then the expression in the attribution that designates o should be open to substitution and hence the attribution is semantically de re as well.
 For suppose it were not.
 Then the truth of the attribution would depend on how the object is designated.
 But then whether or not the attribution is true would not depend solely on how the object itself is and so the attribution would not be metaphysically de re.

 Suppose that Sally believes that Bill is happy.
 Does it thereby follow that Bill himself has a property – namely, the property of being believed by Sally to be happy?
 Neo-Russellians say “yes,” for reasons discussed above: Namely, Sally’s believing that Bill is happy involves Sally’s standing in the belief relation to a singular proposition that involves Bill himself as a direct constituent.
 Those that reject neo-Russellianism, however, answer “no.” This is because Sally’s belief, which is truly reported by (5), does not involve Bill himself but rather mode of presentation of Bill.
 Bill himself is at best indirectly implicated in the truth of (5), by being determined by the mode of presentation in question.